Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 - Progress reports for superiors,

-- Team meetings for team members as internal stakeholders, or
+- Team meetings for team members as internal stakeholders, or even

-💡 Plaky Pro Tip
+Plaky Pro Tip

 If you want to know more about the importance of communication in a project, check out this article:

-Element #7: Risk management
+#7: Risk management

 Lastly, an element you mustn’t underestimate is risk management.
-Risk assessment is so vital to every project that it’s done while writing a business case, so even before the project is approved.
+Risk assessment is so vital to every project that it’s done while writing a business case, even before the project is approved.

-Risks are analyzed through 2 criteria — likelihood, and impact.
+Risks are analyzed through 2 criteria — likelihood and impact.

-By likelihood, they can be:
+By likelihood, risks can be:

 - Almost certain,